Dear readers of ADxS.org, please forgive the disruption.

 • Children with insecure-avoidant attachment:

-• Lack of confidence in availability of attachment figure
+• Lack of confidence in the availability of the attachment figure

-• Expectation: own wishes / needs will meet with rejection
+• Expectations: own wishes / needs will be met with rejection

 • Behavior:

-• Relationship avoidance to avoid or control the unpleasant experience of being rejected
+• Relationship avoidance in order to avoid or control the unpleasant experience of being rejected

 • Children do not show their negative feelings